[This article was last updated on October 24, 2017]

 Women's shorts have to be carefully designed to fit properly fit.
 Liv's Mossa shorts look good for the money, with wide waistband and leg grips and a single layer, 4-way stretch pad.

-Inexpensive women's bib shorts are harder to find, but Wiggle's £18 Essentials Women's Cycle Padded Bib Shorts must be worth a punt and their dhb Flashlight reflective bibs are currently on special at £30.
+Inexpensive women's bib shorts are harder to find, but Wiggle's £13 Essentials Women's Cycle Padded Bib Shorts must be worth a punt and their dhb women's bibs are just £30.
 Decathlon also offers a couple of models of women's bib shorts.

 Coming in bang on our threshold, these shorts from mail-order giant Wiggle are good quality bibs with the added bonus of big reflective patches on the sides to help keep you visible if your rides extend past dusk.